boegel/easybuild-wiki/Conference-call-notes-20131105.md

 ###### Loading (and using) multiple debuggers/profilers together (Fotis)

- * question of Fotis, mainly directed to Bernd: can multiple debuggers or profilers be loaded at the same time?
+ * question by Fotis, mainly directed to Bernd: can multiple debuggers or profilers be loaded at the same time?
   * (Bernd) loaded yes, should probably work, but using multiple profilers at the same time on a particular applicaton will not work due to low-level trickery
   * (Xavier) using multiple debugger instances (e.g. two GDBs) on the same running process will not work because of signal handling
   * (Fotis) question was more targeted on just having multiple debugger/profiler modules loaded at the same time